psrenergy-docs/ncp-release-notes/docs/home.md

 * Corrected the mathematical logic applied to thermal generators when a single minimum start-up time is defined for all temperature conditions (hot, warm, and cold).
 * Fixed total inflows received output.
 * Fixed reading issues in the new hydropower grid representation.
+* Resolved issues in the linear generic constraints interface.
+* Fixed issues related to inertia modeling.

 # Version 5.29